microsoft/MSRSec/external/ossl/README.md

 }
 ```
 #### Discovering Missing Implementations
-gcc will list all undefined references once libcrypto.a is linked into the final binary.
+Gcc will list all undefined references once libcrypto.a is linked into the final binary.
 To quickly get a list of `sassl_*()` functions which need to be added run:
 ```bash
 make <your target here> | grep "undefined reference" | sed "s/.*\`//g" | sed "s/'.*//g" | sort | uniq
 ```